-Tampermonkey is a userscript manager extension for Android, Chrome, Chromium, Edge, Opera, and other similar web browsers, written by Jan Biniok.
-There are also versions for Android, Chrome, Chromium, and Opera.
+Tampermonkey is a userscript manager extension for Android, Chrome, Chromium, Edge, Firefox, Opera, Safari, and other similar web browsers, written by Jan Biniok.
+There are also versions for Android, Chrome, Chromium, Firefox, Opera, and Safari.

 To get userscripts going with the Edge version of Tampermonkey, first you have to install it from the Windows Store.
 It works with recent versions of Windows 10 (14342.0 or higher required).